 A preventive approach can minimize the chances of injuries, but your child may still encounter them.
-Parents need to be aware of such situations and know how to handle them effectively.
+Parents need to be aware of such situations and contact an after hours emergency dentist for help.
 Timely action can save your kid from pain and trouble and prevent the massive expense of complicated treatment.
 Here are some facts parents should know about pediatric dental emergencies.

 A broken tooth

 It is easy to panic if your child knocks out a tooth, even more, if there is pain and bleeding.
 You must call an emergency in case of heavy bleeding.
 But the injury may not be as severe as you imagine.
 Preserve the tooth by soaking it in milk inside a container.
 Rush to a dentist to get the tooth replaced sooner than later.
 But you can forgo the step if the tooth is temporary because it will grow back.
 However, you must still take the little one for a dental checkup.

 A cracked tooth is not as serious an emergency as a broken one, but the kid still needs help.
 Rinsing the mouth with warm water is the best first aid advice as it cleans the affected area and soothes the pain.
 You can also keep the swelling down by using a cold compress on the face.
 Once you give primary care to the kid, visit a nearby dentist immediately to address the injury.